tushar-semwal/academic-kickstart/content/post/2020-01-11-nanogateway-raspberrypi.md

 The already available instructions on manufacturer site are designed to be used for The Things Network.
 This blog provide a minimum steps to setup a Chirpstack LoRaWAN server to which one have more control and is not connected to the internet.

-The whole process has four stages:
+The whole process has four major steps:

 1. Install Chirpstack LoRaWAN stack on RPi3.
 2. Create a wireless access point on the RPi3.